 Many years ago, we developed both a staged approach to gynecomastia surgery and special instruments for the task.
 Our surgical tools allow us to remove both fat and gland aggressively yet gently.
 That’s the first stage of surgery for most guys.
 If we are able to remove sufficient tissue and resculpt the chest adequately in this first stage, we stop there and the patient is left with a tiny liposuction-like nick on each side of the chest.

 If there’s any doubt about whether we’ve removed enough tissue, or if dense tissue remains (usually in the center of the breast), we proceed to stage two.
 Through a very small incision at the edge of the areola we carefully excise the remaining breast gland and ensure the skin will re-drape smoothly.
-This is how we achieve natural, masculine contours for our New York gynecomastia patients without causing unwanted hills and valleys beneath the surface.
+This is how we achieve natural, masculine contours for our gynecomastia patients without causing unwanted hills and valleys beneath the surface.
 These additional incisions heal well and leave nearly invisible scars.

 Perhaps it’s starting to become clear why we strongly encourage guys with man boobs to seek out the most experienced gynecomastia surgeon available.
 Here are a few key takeaways from our years of treating man boobs:

 • Some cosmetic surgeons aren’t very experienced with the wide range of ways gynecomastia can manifest in patients.
 Many of these doctors offer liposuction only.

 • In three decades of perfecting our male breast reduction technique, we have found that only about 10% of our patients are appropriate for liposuction-only surgery.
 Exceptions tend to be older guys, whose breast tissue can be softer than typical.
 For men who are roughly 45 years old and above, about 20-25% need just our stage one treatment for good results.